apache/samza/docs/learn/documentation/0.7.0/container/state-management.md

 Example: Counting the number of page views for each user per hour

-This kind of windowed processing is common for ranking and relevance, "trending topics", as well as simple real-time reporting and monitoring.
+This kind of windowed processing is common for ranking and relevance, detecting "trending topics", as well as simple real-time reporting and monitoring.
 For small windows one can just maintain the aggregate in memory and manually commit the task position only at window boundaries.
-However this means we have to recover up to a full window on fail-over.
-But this will not be very slow for large windows because of the amount of reprocessing.
-For larger windows or for effectively infinite windows it is better to make the in-process aggregation fault-tolerant rather than try to recompute it.
+However this means we have to recover up to a full window on fail-over, which will be very slow for large windows due to the amount of reprocessing.
+For large (or infinite!) windows it is better to make the in-process aggregation fault-tolerant rather than try to recompute it.

 ##### Table-table join

-Example: Join a table of user profiles to a table of user\_settings by user\_id and emit the joined stream
+Example: Join a table of user profiles to a table of user\_settings by user\_id and emit a "materialized view" of the joined stream

 This example is somewhat simplistic: one might wonder why you would want to join two tables in a stream processing system.
-However consider a more realistic example: real-time data normalization.
-E-commerce companies need to handle product imports, web-crawlers need to update their [database of the web](http://labs.yahoo.com/files/YahooWebmap.pdf), and social networks need to normalize and index social data for search.
-Each of these processing flows are immensely complex and contain many complex processing stages that effectively join together and normalize many data sources into a single clean feed.
+However real-life examples are often far more complex then what would normally be considered the domain of materialized views over tables.
+Consider a few examples of real-time data normalization:

+* E-commerce companies like Amazon and EBay need to import feeds of merchandise from merchants, normalize them by product, and present products with all the associated merchants and pricing information.
+* Web search requires building a crawler which creates essentially a [table of web page contents](http://labs.yahoo.com/files/YahooWebmap.pdf) and joins on all the relevance attributes such as page CTR or pagerank.
+* Social networks take feeds of user-entered text and need to normalize out entities such as companies, schools, and skills.

+Each of these use cases is a massively complex data normalization problem that can be thought of as constructing a very complex materialized view over many input tables.

-##### Table-stream join
+##### Stream-table join

-Example: Join user region information to page view data
+Example: Join user region information on to a stream of page views to create an augmented stream of page view with region.

 Joining side-information to a real-time feed is a classic use for stream processing.
 It's particularly common in advertising, relevance ranking, fraud detection and other domains.
 Activity data such as page views are generally captured with only a few primary keys, the additional attributes about the viewer and viewed items that are needed for processing need to joined on after-the-fact.